THE SHAW UNIVERSITY FACULTY SENATE

 - establishing criteria and procedures for faculty evaluation; and

-- effecting good relationship with the faculty, administration, and
+- effecting good relationship with the faculty, administration, and public as appropriate.

 MEMBERSHIP AND ORGANIZATION